jupyter/dashboards_bundlers/README.md

 5. Unzip the download.
 6. Refer to the `README.md` in the unzipped folder for further instructions.

-**Note:** The PHP application uses [Thebe](https://github.com/oreillymedia/thebe) which provides users with unfettered access to the backend kernel.
+**Note:** The PHP application uses [Thebe](https://github.com/oreillymedia/thebe).
+Thebe provides unfettered access to a kernel in your notebook server.
 Use it for public examples or in secure environments.
+Thebe also bundles a copy of `ipywidgets` 4.1.x with it.
+It will only work in environments with a 4.1.x compatible version of ipywidgets.

 Ultimately, this option should go away as the [Jupyter Dashboard Server](https://github.com/jupyter-incubator/dashboards_server) matures.
 See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.